adamrork/HybFilter/README.md

 ## Software Requirements

 HybFilter has been tested on the output of the HybPiper 2.1.6 pipeline.
-The full pipeline consists of the following commands:
+For the purposes of HybFilter, the full HybPiper pipeline consists of the following commands:

 ```
 1.  hybpiper assemble